chillu/github-issue-ml-relevancy/README.md

 * Train a neural network with both categorical and continuous data, with a regression learner
 * Provide a prediction service for this user

-The approach was also [presented](https://slides.com/chillu/deck-85620f) in Sept 2020 at the [virtual StripeConEU conference](https://stripecon.eu).
+The approach was also [presented](https://slides.com/chillu/deck-85620f) in Sept 2020 at the [virtual StripeConEU conference](https://stripecon.eu) - see [talk recording](https://youtu.be/Ujv2kkmaTLE).

 ## Data Collection